-How to Cure Jetlag?
+How to cure jetlag

-Why do we get it?
+Why do we get jet lagged?

 Crossing time zones throws the body’s circadian rhythms (the internal clock that tells us when to get up, eat, and when to sleep) out of whack.
 Without stimuli of light, darkness, or meeting friends for a drink in the evening, our circadian rhythms run on roughly a 25-hour cycle.
 When this is disturbed by crossing at least four time zones, your body clock will be out of sync with its destination which is why we wake up starving at 3am and are craving sleep at lunchtime.
 As a general rule, it takes one day to recover from each hour lost or gained.